United States twenty-dollar bill: Small size notes

 Series 1996 $20 Federal Reserve Note.

-The security strip in a twenty-dollar bill glows green under a blacklight.
+The security strip in a twenty-dollar note glows green under a blacklight.

-Andrew Jackson has appeared on the $20 bill since the series of 1928.
-The placement of Jackson on the $20 bill is considered ironic; as president, he vehemently opposed both the National Bank and use of paper money.
+Andrew Jackson has appeared on the $20 note since the series of 1928.
+The placement of Jackson on the $20 note is considered ironic; as president, he vehemently opposed both the National Bank and use of paper money.
 After the president of the Second Bank of the United States, Nicholas Biddle, defied Jackson and requested the renewal of the charter of the Second Bank in an election year, Jackson responded by making it a goal of his administration to destroy the National Bank.
 Jackson prevailed over Biddle, and the absence of the Second Bank contributed to a real estate bubble in the mid-1830s.
 The bubble collapsed in the Panic of 1837, leading to a deep depression.

-Given Jackson's opposition to the concept of a National Bank, his presence on the $20 bill was controversial from the start.
-When pressed to reveal why the various images were chosen for the new bills, Treasury officials denied there was any political motivation.
+Given Jackson's opposition to the concept of a National Bank, his presence on the $20 note was controversial from the start.
+When pressed to reveal why the various images were chosen for the new notes, Treasury officials denied there was any political motivation.
 Instead, they insisted that the images were based only on their relative familiarity to the public.
-An article in the June 30, 1929 issue of the New York Times, stated "The Treasury Department maintains stoutly that the men chosen for small bills, which are naturally the ones in most demand, were so placed because their faces were most familiar to the majority of people."
+An article in the June 30, 1929 issue of the New York Times, stated "The Treasury Department maintains stoutly that the men chosen for small notes, which are naturally the ones in most demand, were so placed because their faces were most familiar to the majority of people."
 It is also true that 1928 coincides with the 100th anniversary of Jackson's election as president, but no evidence has surfaced that would suggest that this was a factor in the decision.
 According to more recent inquiries of the U.S. Treasury: "Treasury Department records do not reveal the reason that portraits of these particular statesmen were chosen in preference to those of other persons of equal importance and prominence."